113ll3/Ibmclouddocscli/reference/ibmcloud/cli_catalog.md

 Use the following commands to manage the {{site.data.keyword.cloud}} catalog entries, query templates, runtimes, and geolocations of data centers.
 {: shortdesc}

+There are extra CLI commands and capabilities for catalogs.
+You can use the Catalogs management CLI plug-in to manage your private catalogs and onboard new private software.
+For more information, see [Catalogs management CLI plug-in](/docs/cli?topic=cli-manage-catalogs-plugin).
+{: note}

 ## ibmcloud catalog entry
 {: #ibmcloud_catalog_entry}